awsdocs/amazon-ec2-user-guide/doc_source/usingsharedamis-finding.md

 You can use the Amazon EC2 console or the command line to find shared AMIs\.

+**Note**
+AMIs are a regional resource\.
+Therefore, when searching for a shared AMI \(public or private\), you must search for it from within the region from which it is being shared\.
+To make an AMI available in a different region, copy the AMI to the region and then share it\.
+For more information, see [Copying an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html)\.

 ## Finding a Shared AMI \(Console\)<a name="usingsharedamis-finding-console"></a>

 **To find a shared private AMI using the console**